-This law of least action, that nature always does the least work, was developed mathematically by Euler, Leibnitz, Lagrange, Hamilton and others, sparking a furious philosophical debate on whether we live in “the best of all possible worlds”.
-Despite Voltaire’s ridicule, how light always finds the fastest path remains a mystery today, e.g. light bouncing off the mirror in Figure 3.16 could take any of the dotted paths shown but the principles of optics are that it always takes the solid line fastest path.
-As the photon moves forward in time to trace out a complex path, how does it at each stage pick out the fastest route?
+For example, light bouncing off the mirror in Figure 3.16 could take any of the dotted paths shown but by the principles of optics, it always takes the solid line fastest path.
+But as the photon moves forward in time to trace out a complex path, how does it at each stage pick out the fastest route?
 As Feynman says:

 “Does it ‘smell’ the neighboring paths to find out if they have more action?”
 (Feynman et al., 1977) p19-9

 To say that a photon chooses a path so that the final action is less is to get causality backwards.
 That a photon, the simplest of all things, with no known internal mechanisms, always takes the fastest route to any destination, for any media combination, any path complexity, any number of alternate paths and inclusive of relativity, is nothing short of miraculous.